-Those confounding election questions answered

-The non-Americans' guide to US elections (Handy for citizens too)
+The non Americans' guide to US elections (Handy for citizens, too)

 Updated 7:07 PM ET, Sun November 6, 2016